There’s a consistent, almost predictable behavior pattern with many photographers who are successful.

 Or, they get offered a “real job” and opt for the security and golden handcuffs.

-And they don’t start and stop all the time, jumping from one piece of equipment to another, one forum to another, never truly committing to their personal drive and passion.
+And they don’t start and stop all the time, jumping from one piece of equipment to another, one forum to another, one logo to another, never truly committing to their personal drive and passion.

 It takes guts and commitment.
 It’s that simple.
 Your level of desire must rise above, way above your pain threshold and your inner weakness that makes you give in to the pain.